tangchihyu/jruyi.github.io/gettingstarted/index.md

 All the examples are given under a UNIX-like environment.
 It should be very straightforward for you to make them work on Windows.
 Just use the counterpart BAT file for a shell script file mentioned in the examples.
 For example, use ruyi.bat for ruyi and ruyi-cli.bat for ruyi-cli.

+To get the source code of examples, please check [jruyi-eg](https://github.com/jruyi/jruyi-eg) on Github.

 * [Building a Discard Server](building-a-discard-server)
 * [Building an Echo Server](building-an-echo-server)
 * [Creating Your Maven Project](creating-your-maven-project)